 You won’t find these on the average supermarket shelf, but you can get them on eBay – classic yellow Marigold’s (G43Y) in a proper size for men (9.5).

 This is my watch.
 Supposedly waterproof to 200m.
 Didn’t survive a week in the swimming pool on holiday though – but that might be because I changed the battery myself and the seal may not have been as good as it was when it came out of the factory.
-I can’t really say much about […]

 Small electric motor with reduction gearbox to turn it, exceptionally bright LED to illuminate it… End result, a starry night on the ceiling.